 However, these are not the only features that attract attention.
 For example, the grand doors of the northern portico are magnificent and will blow your mind as soon as you see them, while the colonnade, a favorite motif with professional photographers, has remained for almost two century perhaps the finest adornment of Nevsky Prospekt.

 The interior of the cathedral consists of 56 red granite columns and mosaic floor made of Karelian marble.
 Orest Kiprensky, Vladimir Borovikovsky and other famous Russian artists worked on creating the unforgettable atmosphere of Kazansky Cathedral.

-The Kazan Cathedral is the only functioning Orthodox church on Nevsky Prospekt.
+The Cathedral of the Icon of the Virgin of Kazan, one of the great masterpieces of Russian Classicism, is among the largest places of worship in Russia.
 It has its own atmosphere with icons and lit beeswax candles with streams of worshippers queuing to kiss the beloved icons.
 It is also the burial place of Field Marshal Kutuzov, one of heroes, without whom the victory against France would have been impossible.